eigerco/polka-storage/docs/src/storage-provider-cli/server.md

 <!-- Sadly, tables will not cut it here, since the text is just too big for the table. -->

-#### `--upload-listen-address`

-The storage server's endpoint address — i.e. where the client will upload their files to.

-It takes in an IP address along with a port in the format: `<ip>:<port>`.
-Defaults to `127.0.0.1:8001`.

-#### `--rpc-listen-address`

-The RPC server endpoint's address — i.e. where you will submit your deals to.

-It takes in an IP address along with a port in the format: `<ip>:<port>`.
-Defaults to `127.0.0.1:8000`.

-#### `--node-url`

-The target parachain node's address — i.e. the parachain node the storage provider will submit deals to, etc.

-It takes in an URL, it supports both HTTP and WebSockets and their secure variants.
-Defaults to `ws://127.0.0.1:42069`.

 ### `--sr25519-key`

 Sr25519 keypair, encoded as hex, BIP-39 or a dev phrase like `//Alice`.